How inventory turnover works

 As an online brand or eCommerce company inventory is your most important asset and the inventory turnover rate shows how quickly you turn it over.
 Before we get into how you can improve your inventory turnover rate, let's start by reviewing how to calculate it.
 The formula looks like this: cost of goods sold / average inventory.

 Let's take an example.
-Over a year, you sell 500 packets of coffee.
-On average, there are 100 packets of coffee in your warehouse during the year.
-500:100 = 5, so a ratio of 5:1.
+Over a year, you sell 500 packages of coffee.
+On average, there are 100 packages of coffee in stock during the year.
+500:100 = 5, thus a ratio of 5:1.

-The cost of goods sold(COGS) is typically found in the company's inventory software, or else in the income statement and balance sheet.
-If it is the latter, take the inventory value at the beginning of the year + purchases - inventory at the end of the year.
+You can typically find the cost of goods sold (often referred to as COGS) in the company's inventory management software, or in the income statement and balance sheet.
+If it's the latter, take the inventory value at the beginning of the year + purchases - inventory at the end of the year.

 • strong sales